 The Properties of Perpetual Light: Julian Aguon and Chantilly Mers in poetry, practice and prayer

 Thank you for joining us September 14, 2021 at 6:30 pm ET for an evening of story-telling, poetry and practice with Guam-born indigenous rights/environmental lawyer and poet/author Julian Aguon and Pasifika minister, justice educator, and Indigenous circle-keeper, Chantilly Mers.
-Watch the recording, here:
+Watch the recording, here, and read “To Hell With Drowning“, an article Julian wrote in The Atlantic that he calls “the most important things I’ve ever written”.
+“For people living in Oceania,” he begins, “climate change is the fight of our lives, and we need more than science to win.
+We need stories.”

-Join Chantilly and Kavitha Rao again on three Fall Fridays (September 24 / October 1 / October 8, 2021 from 3-4 pm ET) for practice sessions grounded in Julian’s book, The Practice of Perpetual Light.
+Chantilly and Kavitha Rao led practice sessions grounded in Julian’s book, The Practice of Perpetual Light, over three Fall Fridays (September 24 / October 1 / October 8, 2021 from 3-4 pm ET.

 The struggles for self determination of the native and non-self governing peoples of the Pacific islands as a result of US colonial and military expansion are intimately linked to our reckoning around the climate and other catastrophes of our time.
 As we carve out time to share poetry and prayer, we offer a call, as Junot Diaz says, “not only for justice but for a brand-new covenant with our world”.